pinselimo/Pythas/docs/source/details.rst

 Notes on faster execution times
 -------------------------------

+Neither quick compilation nor execution are main objectives of *Pythas* development at this stage.
+In contrast, the aim is to emphasize Haskell's benefits and providing easier access to them for Python users.
+There are however, some tricks that can speed up your usage of Haskell code through *Pythas* significantly:

 Whenever the interface has to hand over a list, a new ``struct`` containing a C array and an integer with its length is created.
 This goes both in Haskell - Python as well as in Python - Haskell direction.
 Even in cases where a list is handed in both directions, the pointer/array will not be re-used!
 Thus, to save execution time, consider moving ``map``, ``foldr`` or similar calls into the Haskell source.

 Similarly, pointers to the structs created for the transfer of tuples are not reused.